Skip to main content

 If you've not been feeling your best, it’s natural to be a bit stiff or sore when you start running again.
 But how do you know if it’s normal soreness or something more serious?
 Make sure you understand the difference between expected soreness and pain, which could be a sign to watch out for something more serious.

 Think of it this way: if a bit of movement makes things feel better, you’re probably okay to keep things light and steady.
-If running makes it worse, or if the pain follows you into daily activities like walking or climbing stairs, it’s a sign you need to rest and reassess.
+If running makes it worse (or if the pain carries over into daily activities like walking or climbing stairs), it’s a sign you need to rest, and we’d strongly recommend visiting a physio for an accurate reassessment.

 The golden rule: never push through pain.
 Missing a couple of runs now is far better than being sidelined for weeks with an injury.